wmerfalen/dash-docs/BLOCKCHAIN.md

 - Blocks are protected by Proof of Work

 ## Block Header
-- An 80-byte header prefacing the rest of a Block.
+- A seriliazed 80-byte header prefacing the rest of a Block.
 - Belongs to a single Block.
 - Hashed repeatedly to create a Proof of Work
 - The previous Block’s hash is stored in each Block header